Heigen007/PaymentRequestAPI/README.md

 # PaymentRequestAPI
- Project that shows the example of using Payment Request API with the Goole Pay system
+ Project that shows the example of using Payment Request API with the Google Pay system

 ## To run: